Faculty Handbook - version 8/12

 1.3.1 Objectives

-The University of North Carolina at Asheville is designated a Liberal Arts University in the University of North Carolina and offers degree programs at the baccalaureate level.
+The University of North Carolina Asheville is designated a Liberal Arts University in the University of North Carolina and offers degree programs at the baccalaureate level.
 A strong liberal arts curriculum has been broadened by the addition of several career-oriented programs.

 The Asheville Graduate Center, offering a wide range of courses and cooperative programs, was established on the UNC Asheville campus in 1984.
 It plans, promotes and coordinates graduate education in Asheville by hosting programs from other UNC institutions on our campus.